- This event has passed.

 Note: This event takes place in Winnipeg, MB.

-- This event takes place in Winnipeg, and will be live streamed to Brandon University.
-A link will be provided closer to the event date.
+- This event takes place in Winnipeg, and will be live streamed at YouTube.com/watch?v=ui5kdJPSBt4.

 Sara Ahmed is a feminist writer, independent scholar, and Killjoy who works at the intersection of feminist, queer and race studies.
 Her research is concerned with how bodies and worlds take shape; and how power is secured and challenged in everyday life worlds as well as institutional cultures.
 Until the end of 2016, Ahmed was a Professor of Race and Cultural Studies at Goldsmiths, University of London having been previously based in Women’s Studies at Lancaster University.
 She resigned from my post at Goldsmiths in protest at the failure to deal with the problem of sexual harassment.
 Ahmed is the author of many notable books including Living a Feminist Life(2017), Willful Subjects (2014), and On Being Included: Racism and Diversity in Institutional Life(2012).
 Her most recent writing can be found on her blog: feministkilljoys.com.